Shankapotamus3/DSPoints/replit.md

 ## Database Schema Design
 - **Users**: Store user credentials and point balance
-- **Chores**: Task management with completion tracking, point values, and timestamps
+- **Chores**: Task management with completion tracking, point values, timestamps, and assignment fields
+  - `assignedToId`: User the chore is assigned to (optional)
+  - `completedById`: User who actually completed the chore (tracked for point awards)
+  - **Point Award System**: Points are awarded to the user who completes the chore (`completedById`), not necessarily the assigned user
+  - **Recurring Chore Reset**: Recurring chores automatically reset to pending status when their `nextDueDate` arrives
 - **Rewards**: Configurable rewards with costs, availability, and metadata
 - **Transactions**: Comprehensive audit trail for all point earning and spending activities
 - **Push Subscriptions**: Browser push notification endpoints for real-time alerts